Commanding Right and Forbidding Wrong in Islamic Thought: Reception

 The book has been reviewed by Donna Robinson Divine and Ulrike Freitag.

 Fred Donner praises the book as the pinnacle of classical philological orientalism, Christopher Melchert, Paul R. Powers, and Andrew Rippen all give positive assessments, and Michael Chamberlain calls it a "masterpiece".
 Wilfred Madelung adds one paragraph of criticism while at the same time predicting that the book will certainly become "a standard reference work in Islamic studies".
-The book is further portrayed as "a welcome and timely addition to the literature on Islamic thought" andd as being "detailed and extensive".
+The book is further portrayed as "a welcome and timely addition to the literature on Islamic thought" and as being "detailed and extensive".
 It is accessible to all audiences and is not very difficult to read.